Dealing With the Holidays When Your Divorce is in Transition

 - Understand that it's OK to be sad.
 Allow yourself to feel sadness; know that it's a natural part of the divorce and transition process.
 If you have young children, reassure them that their feelings are also normal.
 Talking openly together can help all of you adjust to the changed family circumstances.

 - Keep holiday spending in check.
 Many people fight a tendency to spend too much buying lavish gifts for their loved ones.
 Divorcing parents often fall into this trap, trying to show their children they are loved by purchasing expensive gifts, or simply by buying too many gifts.
 Because your divorce will also mean changes to your financial picture, resist the urge to spend more than you can afford.

 - Don't fight about your children.
 While you and your spouse may not see eye-to-eye on much of anything anymore, try not to argue about your kids - or in front of your kids.
 Taking the high road can make the holidays easier for all of you.

 - Don't forget to take care of yourself.
 The holidays can be stressful enough even when you are not in the midst of a divorce.
 Remember to take time for yourself.
 Exercise, eat holiday treats and drink in moderation, and remember that a divorce can represent a fresh start and a new chapter in your life.

-Dealing with a divorce during the holidays isn’t easy, but it’s still possible to enjoy the season.
-To discuss initiating a divorce, or if your spouse has indicated that he/she would like a divorce, make an appointment with an experienced, knowledgeable family law attorney today.
+Dealing with a divorce during the holidays isn't easy, but it's still possible to enjoy the season.
+To discuss initiating a divorce, or if your spouse has indicated that he/she would like a divorce, make an appointment with an experienced, knowledgeable divorce lawyer in San Diego today.

 Whether you are considering a legal separation or a divorce, it is important to have an experienced, knowledgeable family law attorney by your side who can advocate on your behalf.
 To learn more and to schedule a free consultation, contact us online today, or call 619-866-3756.